reinout/z3c.dependencychecker/README.rst

 z3c.dependencychecker reports on:

-- **Unused imports**: pyflakes is another tool that does this (and that also reports on missing variables inside the files).

 - **Missing (test) requirements**: imports without a corresponding requirement in the ``setup.py``.
 There might be false alarms, but at least you've got a (hopefully short) list of items to check.